sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/create-open-save.md

 var map = Map.Open(@"E:\SteamLibrary\steamapps\common\Euro Truck Simulator 2\extracted\map\europe.mbd");
 ```

 If you would like to only load specific sectors rather than the entire map, use the optional `sectors` parameter.
-It expects an array of strings specifying the names of the sectors in the same format as a sector file (without extension),
+It expects an array of sector coordinates as tuples in (X, Z) order.
-e.g. `sec+0001+0002`.

 ## Saving a map
 To save a map, call the [`Save`](xref:TruckLib.ScsMap.Map.Save*) method of the map object.
 The map will be written to the given directory.